tandao0909/hands-on-with-DS/Chapter 10/note.md

     The ReLU is continuous but not differentiable at 0 and its derivate when $z<0$ is 0.
 So around 0, the slope change suddenly, so the gradient descent would bounce the model around.
 In practice, however, ReLU works very well and has the advantage of being fast to compute, so it has become the default (this is a case where the biology model can be misleading, because while it seems like biological neuron follow a roughly S-shape activation function, but ReLU is better in practice).
 - But why we need activation functions in the first place?
     > Imagine we don't have activation functions in the first place.
 Then we would chain multiple linear transforms and apply them sequentially.
 But, if you apply linear transform on a line, you obtain a line.
 So in the end, you just have a line.
 In conclusion, if you don't have some form of nonlinearity, then even with a deep stack of neuron layers, you can't solve a complex problem with it.
 In contrast, a large enough with nonlinear activation functions can [approximate any function](https://www.youtube.com/watch?v=TkwXa7Cvfr8&t=230s) to any degree of precisions.
-- In this chapter, we will implement a Dense layer, which is just a layer consists of many Perceptron
+- In this chapter, we will implement a Dense layer, which is just a layer consists of many Perceptron.

 ## Regression MLPs

 - MLPs can be used to train a regression model.
 Then the number of neurons in the input layer is the number of features and the number of neurons in the output layer is the number of output dimensions.
-- You can use MLPRegressor in scikit-learn to implement MLPs.
-The implementation detail is in the learn notebook.
+- You can use MLPRegressor in Scikit-learn to implement MLPs.
+The implementation detail is in the learning notebook.
 - There should be no activation function in the output layer, so the neural network is free to output any values it wants.
 - But if you want to add some restrictions on top of the output, then you can apply an activation function to the output player.
 Here are some usually encountered situations and their solutions:
     - You want the output to be non-negative.
 Then you can apply a ReLU to the output layer.
 Alternatively, you can try *softplus* function, which is a smooth variant of ReLU: